If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Technical Changes

-The earliest change is again to data around 0x68.
-A huge amount of data has also been wiped out with 00 bytes (such as the data block at 0xF32AA).
+The first change to data is around 0x68.
+A huge amount of data has also been blanked with 00 bytes (such as the data block at 0xF32AA).

 For text files of every single byte change, see this page.